rdelhommer/chomsky-phrase/README.md

 See the Wordnik API [getRandomWords documentation](http://developer.wordnik.com/docs.html#!/words/getRandomWords_get_3) for more information

 #### WordFactory
 A WordFactory creates words.
-Each WordFactory needs a WordnikConfig and optional filters to be used on the getRandomWords API response.
+Each WordFactory takes a WordnikConfig and optional filters to be used on the getRandomWords API response.
 Filter functions are intended to be used with the Array.prototype.filter function.
 Below is an example filter function that keeps only words that end with 'ing'
 ```js
 function onlyIng(word) {
   return word.endsWith('ing');